microsoft/playwright/docs/src/ci-intro.md

 ## Viewing Test Logs

-Clicking on the workflow run will show you the all the actions that GitHub performed and clicking on **Run Playwright tests** will show the error messages, what was expected and what was received as well as the call log.
+Clicking on the workflow run will show you all the actions that GitHub performed and clicking on **Run Playwright tests** will show the error messages, what was expected and what was received as well as the call log.

 <img width="839" alt="Viewing Test Logs" src="https://user-images.githubusercontent.com/13063165/183423783-58bf2008-514e-4f96-9c12-c9a55703960c.png"/>